trentm/django-markdown-deux/README.md

 The markdown_deux facilities typically take an optional "style" argument.
 This is a name for a set of options to the `python-markdown2` processor.
-There is a "default" style that is used if not argument is given.
+There is a "default" style that is used if no argument is given.
 See the `MARKDOWN_DEUX_STYLES` setting below for more.

 ## `markdown` template filter